-Making this list of Classic Children’s Books written in the 1990s was an unusual exercise for me because it is the first list in my series in which there is not a single book that I read when I was a kid.
+Making this list of classic 1990s children’s books was an unusual exercise for me because it is the first list in my classic book series in which there is not a single book that I read when I was a kid.
 In fact, all of these books I read after the age of 30.
 However, the fact that a 30-something can enjoy a bunch of kid books says a lot about their potential for enduring appeal, even though one might argue that it is a bit of a stretch to call a book published as recently as 1999, “classic”.

-The elephant in the virtual room for any list of 1990s children’s books is, of course, Harry Potter and the Philosopher’s Stone (1997).
-If you haven’t heard of that book, I just don’t know where you’ve been living for the last 15 years.
+The elephant in the virtual room for any list of 1990s children’s books is, of course, Harry Potter and the Philosopher’s Stone (1997), which is not on this book list.
+If you haven’t heard of that book, I just don’t know where you’ve been living for the last 20 years.
 Although I can’t guarantee all of these books are going to be new to you, I can guarantee they are all less famous than Harry.
-(Note: I chose all titles personally; titles and covers are affiliate links.)
+(Note: book titles and covers are affiliate links.)

 Clockwork.
 (1995) Phillip Pullman is best known as the bestselling author of the His Dark Materials books (The Golden Compass, The Subtle Knife, The Amber Spyglass), but try out this short, illustrated work.
 The strange, somewhat creepy and very suspenseful, twisted meta-narrative fairytale will be best appreciated by older children.
 I am finding it very difficult to sum up the plot in a sentence or two!
 When the clockmaker, Karl, admits he has yet to finish his current project, Fritz, tells a story and things in the town begin to wind up and wind down.

-The Watsons Go to Birmingham–1963.
-(1995) This book was not at all what I expected.
-A tender and very funny portrait of a loving African-American family living in Flint, Michigan.
+The Watsons Go to Birmingham–1963 by Christopher Paul Curtis.
+(1995) is a tender and very funny portrait of a loving African-American family living in Flint, Michigan.
 Young Kenny’s parents decide to drive the family down to Birmingham where older brother Byron will spend the summer with grandma in an attempt to correct his delinquent behavior.
 Most of the action takes place before the family goes to Birmingham and despite the serious undercurrent of the book, there are many moments of this book which are laugh-out-loud funny.
 Highly recommended and very enjoyable.